-Uncertainty is normal for leaders of the high growth businesses that I work with.
-The Coronavirus pandemic has taken this to another level.
-Asked by clients for advice on how to navigate this crisis, I’ve pulled together thoughts and key resources into this guide.
+Uncertainty is normal for leaders of any business, but the Coronavirus pandemic has taken this to another level.
+Asked by clients for advice on how to navigate this crisis, I’ve pulled together thoughts and key resources into this decision making guide.
 It draws upon evidence from behavioural and decision making psychology, the latest leadership thinking, and my own experience working at Her Majesty’s Treasury during the Great Financial Crisis and navigating the uncertainty of cancer.

 The psychology of decision making under uncertainty

 Science can explain Why Uncertainty Is So Hard on Our Brain, including the impact of uncertainty on Anxiety and Decision-Making.
 The short version is that evolution has seen to it that humans don’t like it.
 Our ancestor’s ability to predict the whereabouts of local tigers (so as to avoid them) or wooly mammoths (so as to to be able to hunt, kill and eat them) significantly increased their chances of survival.
 Knowing how and why things happen and what is going to happen in the future is comforting.
 It creates an illusion of control.

 Uncertainty has the opposite effect.
 At a neurobiological level, our limbic brain translates uncertainty into a strong threat or alert response, at the expense of our neo-cortex, the thinking part of our brain.
 Our feelings range from general uneasiness to outright anxiety and panic.
 Our ability to focus and make good decisions is impaired, which has obvious consequences for leaders.

 1. Embrace a simple decision making framework, like WRAP